 When a novel Hook's web assembly byte-code is uploaded to the XRP Ledger, a significant storage burden is imposed on the network.
 This storage burden is reflected in the Hook Fees charged by the network.

 To avoid this burden (and high fees for end users) reference counting is used:

-- The first time a novel Hook is installed the SetHook Transaction is must provide a significant fee.
+- The first time a novel Hook is installed, the SetHook Transaction must provide a significant fee.

-- The Hook's web assembly byte-code becomes a unowned and reference counted object on the ledger (called a
+- The Hook's web assembly byte-code becomes an unowned and reference counted object on the ledger (called a

 - While the reference count on the Hook Definition is greater than zero (meaning one or more accounts still have the Hook installed) the object remains on the ledger.

 Updated 11 months ago